doltonsedward/doltonsedward/README.md

 - 🌱 I’m currently learning Fullstack and UI UX Design
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Realize my dream as a programmer and work as a programmer
-- ⚡ Fun fact: I love design and music
+- ⚡ Fun fact: I love design and game

 <br>